-If the disciplinary action will result in a long-term removal, the student's parents must be sent notice of the recommendation of discipline the same day as the decision is made for the disciplinary change in placement and must be provided with a copy of the procedural safeguards.
+If the disciplinary action will result in a change of placement for a student with a disability then that long-term removal, the student's parents must be sent notice that of the recommendation of discipline the same day of the recommendation for discipline as the decision is made for the disciplinary change in placement and must be provided with a copy of the procedural safeguards.
 The procedures outlined in Section IV must be followed.